Did you know that the shoulder is the most mobile joint of the body?

 Your shoulder is composed of many nerves, muscles, and bones which work synergistically to provide movement.
 Your range of motion is supported by different bones called the scapula, the clavicle, and the humerus.
 Muscles surround bones to support their movements and protect from damage, while nerves provide electrical messages which stimulate movement.
-Any damage to these tissues will decrease how well it moves.
-Additionally, damage to these parts of the shoulder swells due to inflammation which cause extensive pain in the patient.
+Any damage to these tissues will decrease how well the joint moves.
+Additionally, damage to these parts of the shoulder swell due to inflammation, which cause extensive pain.

-Any damage to these structures may render the joint immobile while producing discomfort in the shoulder, neck and back.
+Any damage to these structures may render the joint immobile and produce discomfort in the shoulder, neck, and back.
 Loss of motion in the shoulder may be caused by an injury to the bone or nerves and muscles surrounding this structure.
-Degeneration of this joint may also be caused by acquired conditions and disease processes which deplete nutrients from the area, which inhibit normal cellular growth.
-Conditions that cause shoulder pains are:
+Degeneration of this joint may also be caused by acquired conditions and disease processes which deplete nutrients from the area, which can inhibit normal cellular growth.
+Conditions that cause shoulder pains include:

 - Arthritis (a degenerative disease)

 - Bone and joint abnormalities such as bone spurs or tumors

 - Muscular and skeletal misalignment due to poor posture

 - Shoulder dislocation/joint instability

 Prolonged injury to this anatomical structure may cause further deformity of the joint which limits range of motion indefinitely.
 Sometimes, when the injuries sustained deeply penetrate tissues, it can lead to chronic swelling and infection of the shoulder which produces larger amounts of pain in the sufferer.
 In these situations, it is best to see a doctor to determine the severity of damage inflicted to your shoulder.
 A doctor may prescribe an X-ray, MRI, or a CT scan to get a better view of the damaged area.
 Similarly, they may also recommend an electrodiagnostic study to diagnose damage to nerves surrounding the structure.